seppmail/SEPPmail365/examples/examples.md

 New-SM365Connectors -SQPPmailFQDN 'securemail.contoso.de' -InboundAcceptedDomains *
 ```

-If you want to add specific domains use:
+If you want to limit the usage to specific domains use:

 ```powershell
 New-SM365Connectors -SQPPmailFQDN 'securemail.contoso.de' -InboundAcceptedDomains 'domain1.de','domain2.de'
 ```

-## Add SEPPmail Rules to make SEPPmail and Exchange Online work together
+## Step 2 - Add SEPPmail rules to make SEPPmail and ExO work together

 The below command will add the new connectors and default rules so that messages in-, and outbound, routed to SEPPmail for Mail processing.
 Rules will be placed on top of all other rules.
 The -force parameter will skip existing rules check.